JeanMertz/chruby-fish/README.md

 ## Configuration

-### Bash and Zsh

-Add the following to the `/etc/profile.d/chruby.sh`, `~/.bashrc` or `~/.zshenv` file:

-    source /usr/local/share/chruby/chruby.sh

-By default chruby will search for Rubies installed into `/opt/rubies/` or `~/.rubies/`.
-For non-standard installation locations, simply set the `RUBIES` variable:

-    RUBIES=(
-      /opt/jruby-1.7.0
-      $HOME/src/rubinius
-    )

-### Fish shell

 Add the following to the `/etc/fish/config.fish` or `~/.config/fish/config.fish`
 file:

     . /usr/local/share/chruby/chruby.fish

-Setting the `RUBIES` variable in Fish is done in a slightly different way.
-Add the following to the above mentioned `config.fish` file before you source `chruby.fish`:
+By default chruby will search for Rubies installed into `/opt/rubies/` or `~/.rubies/`.
+For non-standard installation locations, simply set the `RUBIES` variable by adding the following to the above mentioned `config.fish` file before you source `chruby.fish`:

     set -xU RUBIES /opt/jruby-1.7.0 $HOME/src/rubinius